About Us Contact Shop

 Whatever task you’re doing will expand to however much time you give yourself.

-So if you don’t have a time limit for yourself to clean, then it can be easy to be done whenever and take way longer than you need to.
+So if you don’t have a time limit for yourself to clean, then it can be easy for things to take way longer then they need to.

 And I’ve personally found that if you give yourself a certain amount of time to finish something, you usually find a way to make it happen.

-I learned about this in a story (yay story time! 😂 ) where a professor told his student to finish his (extremely) long essay in 12 hours.
+I learned about this in a story where a professor told his student to finish his (extremely) long essay in 12 hours.
 Of course the student complained, but the professor insisted.

-So I feel that this is a super important hack for making sure your home gets clean WAY faster!
+And I feel that this is a super important hack for making sure your home gets clean way faster!

 The Habit of Multi-Tasking